 If you are the surviving spouse of someone who was killed on the job, you may be entitled to receive workers’ compensation death benefits.

-Surviving spouses are entitled to benefits equal to two years of the workers’ compensation amount, to be paid in a lump sum.
+Surviving spouses are entitled to benefits equal to two years of the workers’ compensation, to be paid in a lump sum.

 Lifting

-Lifting commonly causes on-the-job injuries, especially if employees are not properly trained.
+Lifting commonly causes on-the-job injuries, especially if employees are not adequately trained.

 Lifting can cause back injuries, which are one of the most common types of workplace injuries.
-They are often very serious and result in lengthy recoveries.
+They are often severe and result in lengthy recoveries.

 If you were injured due to lifting heavy objects at work, call Horwitz, Horwitz & Associates.